 Aspire ERES Academy in Oakland (profiled here) uses ST Math, i-Ready, Achieve 3000, Accelerated Reader and Think Through Math in a station rotation model.
 Serving 16,000 students in 40 schools, Aspire is one of the nation’s highest performing low-income school systems.

-Da Vinci Innovation Academy is a project-based NGLC winning school in Hawthorne, California (profiled here).
+Da Vinci Connect is a project-based NGLC winning school in Hawthorne, California (profiled here).
 Students usually spend two days per week on campus and have another optional day on campus for electives.

 Burley School is a Chicago literature, writing and technology magnet school.
 Visitors see students discussing, reading, thinking, exploring, questioning, experimenting, creating and collaborating.
 Students have access to iPads and laptops and a full art and music program.

 Acton Academy is a student-centered microschool in Austin.
 On a recent visit, 35 middle school students, with no adult supervision, were designing an electric grid for a smart city.
-There are 26 global replications with 26 more to come in September.
+There are about 200 global replications worldwide.
 (See our feature.)

 Caliber Beta opened in 2014 in Richmond, California, with personalized learning plans, a flexible rotation model for math and English and project-based learning for science and social studies.
 Students participate in computer programming, engineering and robotics classes.